powplowdevs/Ricky-Roulette/README.md

 ## Current Contributors
 1. Lucas
 2. Nicholas
+3. Martin Shkreli
+4. The Armenian Genocide
-3. Many poor souls who have been forced to "play test"
+5. Many poor souls who have been forced to "play test"